 A regular performer at the London Tap Jam, Kat wrote her MA dissertation on the performance of tap’s “national anthem,” the Shim Sham Shimmy, and continues to teach and present research throughout the US and the UK.
 She also writes for Dance Teacher Magazine and Dance Spirit and has set works for numerous companies including Chorégraphie Antique, the Bryn Mawr School for Girls and The Lady Hoofers.

 In 2011, she co-produced Too Darn Hot, an all-female, all-tap revue for the Philly Fringe Festival.
 At this time, she co-founded The Lady Hoofers.
 In addition to directing The Lady Hoofers, Kat is a professor of Cultural Anthropology and Dance.
-She teaches throughout the greater Philadelphia region and writes for the Philadelphia Dance Journal.
+She teaches at Stockton University and writes for the Philadelphia Dance Journal.